 Wands made from craft felt, embellished with rhinestones, ribbons or tulle, are a quick craft that the kiddos get a lot of joy out of.
 I’ve made a few wands for the little one and can safely say, I’ve found the absolute best craft glue for felt in order to hold those suckers together for life!

-Here’s the little one testing glues with me – and yes, the caps are still on all of the glue bottles she’s “helping” me with.
+Here’s the little one testing glues with me.
 The ones I’ve tried for our wands are: E-6000, a felt glue from the craft store (no brand name), and a couple of the Aleene’s: fabric glue and the original tacky glue.

-The winner – by a landslide – is Aleenes Original Tacky Glue, 16-Ounce!
+The winner – by a landslide – is this one, hands down!
 Once dry, the felt does not move, separate, or flake away.
 I use it to secure the dowel to her wands, as well, and it holds it without fail.

 - red, white, and blue craft felt ($0.30 sheet at JoAnn’s)